 Reading, Writing & Maths

-Percentage of pupils who achieved above expected standards in reading, writing and maths: 0%
+Percentage of pupils who achieved above expected standards in maths: 93.5%

 However, if you would like to know more about our school’s performance data, please feel free to contact Mr Wilken who will be happy to provide information and explanation about any of our data, current or historical.